danluu/post-mortems/README.md

 [Cloudflare](https://web.archive.org/web/20220621124002/https://blog.cloudflare.com/cloudflare-outage-on-june-21-2022/).
 An incorrect ordering of the disabled BGP advertised prefixes caused malfunction on 19 datacenters.

+[Cloudflare](https://blog.cloudflare.com/partial-cloudflare-outage-on-october-25-2022/).
+A change to our Tiered Cache system caused some requests to fail for users with status code 530.
+The impact lasted for almost six hours in total.
+We estimate that about 5% of all requests failed at peak.
+Because of the complexity of our system and a blind spot in our tests, we did not spot this when the change was released to our test environment.

 [DataDog](https://www.datadoghq.com/blog/2020-09-25-infrastructure-connectivity-issue/).
 A bad service discovery config in one of the clients brought down service discovery globally when a dependent client went down.

 [Enom](https://enomstatus.com/incidents/03q064h6rb7x).
 On January 15, 2022, at 9:00 AM ET, Tucows’ engineering team began planned maintenance work to migrate the Enom platform to a new cloud infrastructure.
 Due to the complexity of the cutover, the team encountered many issues resulting in continuous delays.
 The maintenance window was extended multiple times to address issues related to data replication, network routing, and DNS resolution issues impacting website accessibility and email delivery.